The survey of the site in 1997

 Fig. 7.
 Limestone block with the names and some titles of Imephor

-2009 to present: from Saqqara to art galleries around the world
+2009 to 2019: from Saqqara to art galleries around the world

 After the looting of Kom el-Khamaseen in 1999, the members of the Spanish team and the SCA authorities were convinced that the material stolen from the site would appear on the art market around the world sooner or later.
 Actually, the material related to Imephor is easy to recognize because of the paleography of the inscriptions and the fact that this proper name is a hapax.
 Indeed, from 2009 to present around 30 pieces, including limestone block fragments and statuettes, all inscribed with the names and title of Imephor, have been documented in art galleries around the world, especially in Spain, England, and Australia.
 In some cases, following a trial, the pieces have been returned to Egypt.
 In this regard, the video on can be seen: